South Carolina Child Custody Lawyers

 Serving Clients in York County

 For parents going through a child custody case, it can be an emotionally challenging time.
 A good parent can lose primary custody as a result of the Court’s decision.
 If both parents are fit to parent and can set aside their differences to focus on their children, both parents can maintain a loving and relevant relationship with their children, despite living separately from the other parent.
-At Krusch & Sellers, P.A., our South Carolina family lawyers have over six decades of collaborative experience and can provide legal representation and negotiation services for your child custody situation.
+At Krusch Law, PLLC, our South Carolina family lawyers have over six decades of collaborative experience and can provide legal representation and negotiation services for your child custody situation.

 Do you need legal representation to help fight for what is best for your children?
 Call us at (704) 343-8811!

 Visitation and custody are terms used to describe physical custody schedules.
 Legal custody involves being able to make decisions about your children’s lifestyle.
 Legal custody can be joint, or sole, depending on the circumstances of the case.